 To give new life to the shelving unit, which was inherited from the previous owner, it was lined with a cowhide-effect wallpaper.

-Tor used strong colour and a carefully considered collection of furniture and accessories to personalise the traditional farmhouse interiors.
+Tor used strong color and a carefully considered collection of furniture and accessories to personalise the traditional farmhouse interiors.

 Although the existing bathrooms were new and in good order, 'we added freestanding wooden vanity units with simple basins for a slightly more traditional look', says Tor.